Hi, I'm Protik Bose Pranto.

 About

-I am a second year PhD student in the Department of Computer Science at Arizona State University.
+I am a PhD student in the Department of Computer Science at Arizona State University.
+Additionally, I serve as a Graduate Student Assistant at the ShaDE Lab., advised by Dr. Ariane Middel.

 I have received my B.Sc (Engg.) in Computer Science and Engineering from Bangladesh University of Engineering and Technology(BUET).
 I completed my undergraduate thesis under the supervision of Professor Dr. Md.
 Saidur Rahman on Graph Theory and Algorithms.